Spectral calculations on locally convex vector spaces I: Introduction

+In particular, our functional calculus is based on the resolvent identity and related complex function theory, in contrast to other kinds of approaches based, for example, on power series expansions or monotonicity.

+In a more detailed way: The slowly growing holomorphic functions on the complement of the Lipschitz curve system $\Gamma\subset\overline{\mathbb C}$ form the algebra $\mathcal H_\Gamma$.
+This algebra has a natural filtration: $f\in\mathcal H_\Gamma^n$, if $f$ is an appropriate superposition of rational functions with poles in $\Gamma$ with multiplicity at most $n$.
+If $A$ is a not necessarily everywhere defined operator on a locally convex vector space $\mathfrak V$, then $u\in\mathrm D^n_\Gamma(A)$ if $u\in\mathfrak V$ and the resolvent operators of $A$ with poles from $\Gamma$ applied at most $n$ times to $u$ give appropriately bounded continuous functions on $\Gamma^n$.
+Then, we can show that in case of $f\in\mathcal H_\Gamma^n$, $u\in\mathrm D^n_\Gamma(A)$, the expression $f(A)u$ is well-defined.
+Furthermore, we demonstrate the viability of this functional calculus in arithmetical sense, which includes the statements of global conformal invariance, linearity properties, and multiplicativity.
+Locality, which is essentially the statement that if $f$ vanishes on the spectrum of $u$ with respect to $A$, then $f(A)u=0$, is relatively technical, hence it will be dealt in a subsequent paper.

-Inspiration for this work came from three sources: one is the author's interest in taking square roots along special curves in locally convex algebras, cf. \cite{L1}; another one is the classical theory of fractional powers of operators with radial spectral cuts, see Komatsu \cite{Ko}, or the book of Mart\'\i nez Carracedo and Sanz Alix \cite{MS}; and the third one is the very classical Riesz functional calculus, cf.~Dunford and Schwartz \cite{DS}, VII.3.
-We will see how these fit into our picture.
-For a comprehensive review of related matters see the book of Haase \cite{H2}.
-Although this latter one concentrates on the sectorial case but it is exhaustive in that regard.
+Inspiration for this work came from three sources: one is the author's interest in taking square roots along special curves in locally convex algebras, cf.~\cite{L1}; another one is the classical theory of fractional powers of operators with radial spectral cuts, see Mart\'\i nez Carracedo and Sanz Alix \cite{MS}; and the third one is the classical Riesz functional calculus, cf.~Dunford and Schwartz \cite{DS}.
+For a comprehensive review of related matters, and much of the history of functional calculus, see the book of Haase \cite{H2}, even if that one concentrates on the sectorial case.

-In terms of the construction of the calculus outlined above, we can notice that the relationship between the function $f(z)$ and the not everywhere defined operator $f(A)$ is not immediate.
-Although we want $f(A)$ to specialize to $f(z)$ for scalars, we obtain $f(A)$ through certain measures $\mu_i$: